mercedes-benz/product-kit_vue/README.md

 </v-app>
 ```

-When you don't wish to use responsive margins and max-widths, you can add `class="fluid"` to the `v-main` tag.
-Your main-content will now always stretch 95% of the available space, regardless of the screen size.
-This could come in handy for layouts like dashboards.
+When you don't wish to use responsive margins, you can add `class="fluid"` to the `v-main` tag.
+Your main-content will now always stretch to the defined value in [Product Kit Core](https://github.com/mercedes-benz/product-kit_core).
+This could come in handy for layouts like dashboards where the content-width should not be limited on large screens.

 ```html
 <v-app>